 I myself enacted this with a patrol sergeant from a Noth Buncombe PD back years ago: He stood, back to a wall, and I paced off 21 feet out in front of him.
 He wasn't going to fire, just draw, but his weapon was empty, double checked before-hand by both of us!!
 A student yelled 'now!" and I charged.
 By the time he had his weapon clear of his holster, I had both hands on his shoulders.
 It was that fast.
 And...
 I was 59, and not in prime shape!
 (Between surgeries, remember?).
 He was suitably impressed, and took it to his captain to discuss having us do some classes for them - but NOT A SINGLE OFFICER WAS WILLING TO SIGN UP, they just didn't want to believe it.

-Now, what if the gun you're going for is on your calf, under your pants leg?
+Now, what if the gun you're going for is in your belt in back, under your arm or up your pants leg cuff?

 Next excuse: